 A backup power generator is the best solution to your electricity problems; it allows you to have a supply of electricity that is independent of the grid.
 Once you’ve purchased your protection against blackouts and electricity problems, the next step is how to learn how to use a backup power generator.
 Getting a portable generator is the ideal so it’s easier for you to transport.

 Having a power generator and using it are two different things.
-There are some important things that you need to know about using a power generator.
-The generator chosen should be one that can take care of the wattage that it is expected to handle.
-Test running the generator is important to ensure that everything is in place and it can provide the required backup when needed.
+There are some important things you need to know about using a power generator.
+The generator chosen should be one that can take care of the wattage it is expected to handle.
+Test running the generator is important to ensure everything is in place and it can provide the required backup when needed.

-Step 1 – Filling with Fuel
+Step 1 - Fill with Fuel

-The exhaust from the power generator can lead to a risk of poisoning and thus, it is important to ensure that the opening for the exhaust is placed towards the outside of the house.
+The exhaust from the power generator can lead to a risk of poisoning and thus, it is important to ensure the opening for the exhaust is placed towards the outside of the house.
 This is one important safety requirement that must not be taken lightly.
 A minimum distance of 10 ft from the house is to be observed strictly.

 Step 3 - Connect the Electrical Cord

-One end of the cord must be plugged into the generator and the other into the professionally installed isolator provided specifically for the generator.
+One end of the cord must be plugged into the generator and the other into the professionally-installed isolator provided specifically for the generator.
 The wiring must be thoroughly checked before use.
 The house must not be connected to the grid.
 The best option is to plug lights and appliances into the outlets provided on the generator.

 Step 4 - Turn on the Generator

 With the power switched on just pull the start cord and get your generator started.

 Last but not least, make sure you test run your machine onece in a while so you are sure it will be able to provide the backup when required.
 Ensure regular maintenance and check power output regularly.